Links

 Org Admins have granular control over the Project-level access of all Org Members.

-In order to add Labelers or Reviews to individual Projects, we advise the following:
+In order to add Labelers or Reviews to individual Projects, we recommend the following:

-After the Labeler/Reviewer accepts their invitation and creates an account, navigate to the Project you'd like to add them to and open the Workforce Tab.
+2. After the Labeler/Reviewer accepts their invitation and creates an account, navigate to the Project you'd like to add them to and open the Workforce Tab.
 From there, you can invite the Labeler/Reviewer to the Project as either a Project Admin or Project Member.
-Please note that if your Labeler/Reviewer is a Project Admin, they will have access to all Stages of a Project.
+Please note that if your Labeler/Reviewer is a Project Admin, they will have access to all Stages of a Project, as well as the Project Settings.

 For a more in-depth breakdown of the permissions and access privileges associated with each role, please consult the documentation below.